ArushYadlapati/Seattle-Solvers-2022-23/contributing.md

 - Focusing on what is best for the community
 - Showing empathy towards other community members

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behsavior by participants include:

 - Doing actions that go against the FLL Core values
 ---
 ## List of Creators
 - [@ArushYadlapati](https://www.github.com/ArushYadlapati)
 ---
-## List of Contributors/Colaborators
+## List of Contributors/Collaborators
 - [@FutureWarrior082](https://github.com/FutureWarrior082)
+- [@Arush000](https://github.com/Arush000) (Alt account used for testing purposes for [@ArushYadlapati](https://www.github.com/ArushYadlapati)).
 ---
 ## Attribution
 This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at http://contributor-covenant.org/version/1/4